o-korpi/query4k/README.md

 ensuring a user-friendly experience without the burden of handling low-level intricacies.

-To establish a robust API, the power of the Arrow library is leveraged.
-This library uses
-JDBI as the underlying query execution library and harnesses the capabilities of Kotlinx Serialization to seamlessly convert query results to model objects.
+To establish a robust API, the power and safety from the Arrow library is leveraged.
+This library uses also harnesses the capabilities of Kotlinx Serialization to seamlessly convert query results to model objects.

 Adding query4k to your project is as simple as decorating your data classes with `@Serializable`!
-Query4k provides serializers for most JDBC types.

-Despite most functions being wrapped with typed errors, crashing errors may appear.
-These are left unhandled by the wrappers, as they are caused by compilation-time issues such as missing serialization for a data class or invalid SQL.
+Some types may require custom serializers.
+In `io.query4k.serializers` you may find some provided serializers.

 Tested with PostgreSQL, but should work with any SQL database.